mildrenben/nimbledex/readme.md

 - Express
 - React
 - Redis
+- Nginx

 It pulls data from [Pokeapi V2](http://pokeapi.co/) API and stores it in Redis.
 Rather than use Redis for storing session states and all the simple things it's usually used for I was experimenting with how it could be used for data that barely ever changes.
 I'm probably not the first person to do this but I thought it was a cool idea.

+In the end, this system is only really used in the local dev environment as Nginx is configured to cache each page as it is generated and expire it after 30 days.

+Nginx only runs on the Ubuntu server, for development it is not needed.

 ## Usage